erlendandre/dat250-assignment2/dat250-expass3.md

 1. Authentication for secure sessions
 2. Implement database
 3. Enhance UI for private poll invitations and responsive design
-4. Further testing and enforcement of all validation rules
+4. Further testing and enforcement of validation rules